cytoscape/cytoscape-automation/for-app-developers/cy-automation-cy-rest-best-practices-sample/README.md

 ### Recommended Resource Path Structure

 Choosing paths for your resources is not a trivial task.
 Bad naming practices can cause problems when locating resources via REST.
 Below is a description of this app's resources and their REST paths.
-(In REST terminology, a _resource_ corresponds roughly to a Java function, and a REST path is added to a base URL to create a full URL for the resource.
-You can understand more about resources via a [REST resource book](https://www.safaribooksonline.com/library/view/rest-api-design/9781449317904/) or by inspecting the existing Cytoscape Swagger document accessible via Cytoscape's _Help --> Automation --> CyREST API_ menu item.)

 The main resource in this app, defined in the ```ClassroomResource``` interface, is located on the path ```/cyrestbestpractices/v1/classroom/```.
 The way it is set is demonstrated in the code snippet below: